UQ-RCC/ipp-docs/guide.md

 6. Click next to review the job
 7. Submit
 8. An email confirmation will arrive upon job completion

-### .ims to .tif
-The .ims to .tif file converter expects large multi-dimensional (3D time-series) .ims files (either from an Andor Dragonfly Spinning Disc Confocal or from the Imaris Visualisation program) and will output individual timepoints as a .tif file.

 ## Jobs Management